doctrine/dbal/en/reference/data-retrieval-and-manipulation.rst

         array(\Doctrine\DBAL\Connection::PARAM_INT_ARRAY)
     );

-The sql statement passed to ``Connection#executeQuery`` is not the one actually passed to the database.
+The SQL statement passed to ``Connection#executeQuery`` is not the one actually passed to the database.
 It is internally rewritten to look like the following explicit code that could be specified as well: